E-Cell-MJCET/FamilyFued/README.md

 s | Starts the game
 r | Starts new round
-q | Adds one to the mistake count of the *current selected team*, displays the correct amount of crosses and flips the current selected team when mistake count reaches 3 i | Pointssteal - adds points of the opposite team to the *current selected team*. **Deprecated** - when a team quesses correctly after the opposite team makes 3 mistakes, this is automatically applied.
+q | Adds one to the mistake count of the *current selected team*, displays the correct amount of crosses and flips the current selected team when mistake count reaches 3
-0 | Doesn't allow adding score this round.
-Use when all teams have exhausted all their options and you need to reveal the correct answers. **Deprecated** - when a team makes 3 mistakes and the other team also gives a wrong answer, this is automatically applied.

 ---